 Clay Boan is a designer at Wray Ward, but that’s not all, he also recently joined the AIGA Charlotte Board as a communications manager.
-He is extremely passionate about taking difficult problems and creating simple, easy to use solutions through research, design thinking, collaboration and prototyping.
 He also enjoys branding, interface design and illustration.

 Clay first joined AIGA in 2009.
 Check out his work at www.clayboan.com

 What attracted you to the design profession?
 Did you have particular mentors or experiences that opened the door to the profession for you?

 I’m the son of a designer.
 My father designed maps in Vietnam during the Vietnam War, for the US Army.
 When I was 4 years old my father would share these uplifting hand-lettered messages every weekend.
 He would also design messages in Vietnamese characters, which really stuck with me.
 I was lucky enough to learn from my father about function over form.
 He taught me about proper user experience, structured design and extremely detailed execution.
 He showed me that design has to make perfect sense because people need to know the right directions or they will get confused and lost.